 Admission is free from 5-7 pm on the third Thursday of each month.

 (I haven't visited this since they charged me $5 to view an exhibit of dirty sheets hanging on the walls in about 1970 and I decided "contemporary art," at least in La Jolla, fails to lift the spirit.
 I hear they do better now, but I am still nursing a grudge.)

 Museum of Photographic Arts (Balboa Park)

-http://www.mopa.org Admission is free on the second Tuesday of each month.
+http://www.mopa.org Admission is free on the second Tuesday of each month, by donation otherwise.

 San Diego Museum of Art (Balboa Park)